Religious Studies

 Overview of Topics

-- Catholic Sainthood: What makes someone a saint and how has the concept evolved over time?
-How do saints and saintly figures from various traditions inspire us today?
+- How do saints and saintly figures from various traditions inspire us today?

-- Catholic Social Teaching: How do the seven principles of Catholic Social Teaching reflect our values and priorities?
-What role does faith play in addressing social injustice?
+- How do the seven principles of Catholic Social Teaching reflect our values and priorities?
+What role does faith play in addressing social injustice

 Signature Activities